pireddag/tm-forge/miscellanea/csv-table/README.md

 The plugin checks whether the cursor is in plain text or in a `big-table` environment, and opens the file selection window only if the check is positive; if it is not, it issues a warning through the `table-message-widget` widget, which will be closed upon acknowledgement (_id est_ pressure of the "Ok" button).
 Please pay attention that the widget is not modal, so it will allow you access to your document (_id est_ it may happen that you forget that you have an open widget).

-### Details

-The shortcut, defined inside the Scheme file `progs/csv-table-init.csm`, executes the `insert-csv-table` function, defined in the Scheme file `progs/csv-table.csm`, using as function argument the name of the file selected by means of the selection window.
-The `insert-csv-table` function inserts the data into the current buffer.

-Fields can be separated by the following four separators: comma, semicolon, tab and space (single space: multiple spaces are not collapsed into one and interpreted as empty fields).

-This plugin uses code from guile-csv, available at https://github.com/NalaGinrut/guile-csv/tree/master and licensed under GPL v.3.0, with a small modification, to read csv files compliant to the rfc4180 specification (https://www.ietf.org/rfc/rfc4180.txt).
-In particular, guile-csv is able to read quoted fields **as long as the opening quote comes immediately after the separator and the closing quote is the last character of the field**; quoted fields may contain delimiters, quotes and line breaks (see rfc4180 for further details).

 ## Warnings

 The function expects a file where every row has the same number of entries and **does limited error-checking** (all error-checking in this plugin is done by the code of guile-csv).